Motivating Innovation with a Misspecified Roadmap: Concluding Remarks

 \subsection{Conclusion}

-We have characterized a new class of principal-agent problems where a sophisticated agent learns the value of innovation from observed data while being concerned that the models in the organization's ``roadmap'' are misspecified.
-We identify a ``breakthrough trap,'' where early success can raise the agent's endogenous misspecification concerns to the point that it renders continued innovation uncontractible.
-Thus, long-run innovation intensity is subject to an endogenous ``speed limit,'' forcing organizations into innovation cycles to manage both the agent's effort and his trust in the roadmap.
-We then show that tolerance for early failure, screening, and post-success turnover can help prevent breakthrough traps.
-We also show that diversifying the roadmap insures the agent against concentrated misspecification.
-This paper therefore suggests that analyzing how uncertainty is framed and communicated within organizations is relevant for both theory and practice.
+We analyzed an agency problem where a sophisticated agent learns the value of innovation while being concerned that models in the organization's ``roadmap'' are misspecified.
+We identified a ``breakthrough trap,'' where early success can trigger a loss of trust in the roadmap, to the point that it renders continued innovation uncontractible.
+Thus, long-run innovation intensity is subject to an endogenous ``speed limit,'' which may force organizations into ``exploration-exploitation'' cycles to manage both the agent's effort and his trust in the roadmap.
+We then showed that tolerance for early failure, screening at hiring, and post-success turnover can help mitigate breakthrough traps.

-Additional results can be found in our appendices.
-Appendix \ref{sec:dynamic:optimal} solves the two-period contract, Appendix \ref{app:infinite} formalizes the long-run analysis, and Online Appendices \hyperref[app:dynamic:milestones]{A} and \hyperref[app:dynamic:shirking]{B} examine how enlarging the outcome and action spaces after our main results.